 The administration also announced it would back the STOP School Violence Act, which would provide annual grants to states to help schools and law enforcement add security and train for an attack.

 The measure, which pays out $75 million in grants in 2018 and $100 million each year between 2019 and 2028, passed in the same omnibus spending bill as the Fix NICS Act.
 The legislation included language that prevents grants from being used to arm teachers or school staff or to train them in firearms use.

 Extreme Risk Protection Orders

-What Trump said: The president expressed strong interest in proposals by Sen. Marco Rubio, R-Fla., and others to pass laws that would allow police, family and friends to seek an Extreme Risk Protection Order in court that would temporarily take firearms from an individual they worry could hurt themselves or others.
+What Trump said: The president expressed strong interest in proposals by Sen. Marco Rubio, R-Fla., and others to pass "red flag" laws that would allow police, family and friends to seek an Extreme Risk Protection Order in court that would temporarily take firearms from an individual they worry could hurt themselves or others.

 Trump sparked an outcry on the right when he complained that going to court was too burdensome and police should take guns immediately from suspects instead.

 "You could do exactly what you're saying, but take the guns first, go through due process second," he said in his White House meeting with senators.

 What Trump did: The White House encouraged states to pass Extreme Risk Protection Order laws, which a fact sheet said "should be carefully tailored to ensure the due process rights of law-abiding citizens are protected."
 The NRA has opposed prior state legislation on gun restraining orders, citing due process concerns.
 Five states have passed new "red flag" laws in the months since the Parkland shooting, according to a count by The Trace, and over a dozen other states are considering legislation.